[FULL GUIDE] How Long To Roast Almonds In The Oven

 For raw almonds roasted at 350°F (175°C), the typical cooking time is approximately 10-15 minutes.
 However, keep in mind that almonds can vary in size, so larger almonds may require a few extra minutes in the oven, while smaller ones may cook faster.

-Related: How Long To Cook Turkey Burgers In Oven At 400?
+Related: [FULL GUIDE] How Long To Cook A Butterball Turkey Breast In Oven

 To determine if your almonds are done, look for a golden brown color and a fragrant aroma.
 You can also test their doneness by cutting into one of the larger almonds.
 The center should be roasted and crunchy, rather than still raw or overly dry and burnt.